IllinoisLegalAidOnline/website-docs/docs/source/dhi_content_types.rst

 * Be returned when the user has every defined profile metadata and matches on debt type and problem type

-* Never be returned when the user is missing any defined profile metadata because it would always fail on the ALL required metadata as none is selected.
+* Never be returned when the user is missing any defined profile metadata because it would always fail on the ANY required metadata as none is selected.

+.. note:: If we had an ignore empty ALL checkbox, this article would then:

+* Be returned when the user has any of the defined profile metadata that matches the Required ANY field and matches on debt type and problem type

+* Never be returned when the user does not match on at least one of the selected Any metadata.

 Did you know snippets
 ========================